 Article ID: 957218 - View products that this article applies to.

-When you use a user account that has a user name that contains Unicode characters on a Windows XP Service Pack 3 (SP3)-based computer, the username fails the Extensible Authentication Protocol (EAP) authentication.
+Assume that on a Windows XP Service Pack 3 (SP3)-based computer, you have a user account that has a user name that contains Unicode characters.
+When you use this user account, the user name fails Extensible Authentication Protocol (EAP) authentication.
 Therefore, you cannot access the local network.

 Hotfix informationA supported hotfix is available from Microsoft.
 However, this hotfix is intended to correct only the problem that is described in this article.
 Apply this hotfix only to systems that are experiencing this specific problem.